Privacy Policy

 10. Data Security

-We implement appropriate technical and organizational measures (encryption, access controls, monitoring, backups, periodic risk assessments, etc.).
-However, no method is absolutely secure on the Internet; please:
+We apply appropriate technical and organizational measures (encryption, access control, monitoring, backup, periodic risk assessments…).
+However, no method is absolutely safe on the Internet; please:

-- Keep your login credentials confidential; log out after use; exercise caution when accessing from public devices.
+- Keep login credentials confidential; log out after use; be cautious when accessing from public devices.

 - Notify us immediately if you suspect unauthorized access to your account.

-We will notify affected individuals and the competent authorities as required; we will also implement remedial measures and provide guidance to mitigate risk.
+We will inform the affected individuals and the competent authorities as required; at the same time we will implement remedial measures and provide guidance to mitigate risk.

 11. Individuals Under 16 Years Old

 The website/service is not directed at users under 16 years of age.
-If we inadvertently collect data from individuals under 16 without valid consent from a parent/guardian, we will delete it as soon as we are notified.
+If we inadvertently collect data from a person under 16 without valid parental/guardian consent, we will delete it as soon as possible upon notification.

 12. Voluntary/mandatory nature